Seven Rays hurlers combine to shut out Orioles, earn split

 Austin Meadows hit a fourth-inning solo homer and seven Tampa Bay pitchers held Baltimore to five hits on Tuesday night, as the Rays beat the visiting Orioles 2-0 to split a doubleheader.
 Trying to avoid any potential impact from Hurricane Dorian, a decision was made to move up Wednesday's scheduled series finale to Tuesday for a traditional doubleheader.
 The Orioles (46-93) won the opener 4-2.
 Both teams will be off Wednesday.

 In the mix for an American League wild-card spot, Tampa Bay (82-59) used a bullpen approach to stymie Baltimore hitters in the nightcap.
-Jalen Beeks (7-3) was credited with the win after pitching two innings and Emilio Pagan earned his 17th save, as a collective of Rays pitchers struck out 13 without a walk.
-The Orioles best offensive threat came in the third, when Chris Davis appeared to score from second on a throwing error off Richie Martin's bunt.
-However, Martin was ruled to have run outside of the baseline and Davis was sent back to second.
-Davis ended up stranded on third.
+Diego Castillo (3-8) was credited with the win after pitching two innings and Emilio Pagan earned his 17th save, as the Rays as a staff struck out 13 without a walk.
+The Orioles' best offensive threat came in the third when Chris Davis appeared to score from second on a throwing error off Richie Martin's bunt.
+However, Martin was ruled to have run outside of the baseline and was called out for batter interference.
+Davis was sent back to second and ended up stranded on third.

 Baltimore's Jonathan Villar had two hits in the nightcap.
 He's batting .357 in his last seven games.
 Tampa Bay's Ji-Man Choi left the game in the seventh after being hit in the face by the ball while sliding into third on a triple.
-Teammate Eric Sogard exited in the eighth when he was beaned in helmet by a pitch one inning later.
+Teammate Eric Sogard exited in the eighth when he was beaned in the helmet by a pitch.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)